yuxi-liu-wired/cheela/src/dragonsegg/interaction4.md

 "I will, Mother," he said.

 "But don't count on it," she cut in abruptly.
-"For I intend to come back&mdash;younger than you."
+"For I intend to come back---younger than you."
 Her tendril whipped off his topside and shrank back into her surface.
 She moved off toward the waiting scientists.

 "You may proceed," she said.